certinia/df12-deployment-tools/README.md

 ## Update July 2013
 - Undeploy script update.
 New component types, deals with fieldsets and related list filters

-## DF12APP -- The reference example
+## The reference example
-The DF12APP directory contains an example force.com application.
+The src and datasets directories and build.xml contains an example force.com application.

+* **/src**
+    * this directory holds the sample app used in to demonstrate the tools
 * **/datasets**
     * this directory holds some samples of apex scripts used by the "Execute Anonymous" process.
 * **/build.properties**